iaincollins/icarus/BUILD.md

 ICARUS is a Windows (Win32) application built primarily in JavaScript, using Node.js + WebSockets and Go with a fork of custom [Edge/WebView2 abstraction in C/C++](https://github.com/iaincollins/webview).

-The self-contained installer is around 20 MB and has no dependancies.
+The self-contained installer is around 20 MB and has no dependencies.
 If you are running an older but supported release of Microsoft Windows, any required Microsoft provided DLLs that are not found will be automatically loaded by the bundled Microsoft installer (e.g. the Microsoft Edge common runtime used to render the user interface).

 There are other (less complicated) ways to build a cross platform app using a technology like WebView (e.g. [Electron](https://www.electronjs.org/), [Photino](https://www.tryphotino.io/)) but the stack used was chosen to meet specific criteria, including the ability to leverage both native Windows features and to re-use existing isomorphic code, in an optimally sized and fully self-contained installer.